Symphogear: Anime

 A third season, titled Senki Zessho Symphogear GX, aired in Japan between July 4, 2015, and September 25, 2015, and was simulcast by Chernin-owned Crunchyroll.
-Crunchyroll also began streaming the first season from September 2, 2015, followed by Symphogear G on September 18, 2015.
-The opening theme for the third season was "Exterminate" performed by Nana Mizuki, and the ending theme was "Rebirth-day" performed by Ayahi Takagaki, with multiple new character and insert songs performed by Aoi Yūki, Nana Mizuki, Ayahi Takagaki, Yōko Hikasa, Yoshino Nanjō, Ai Kayano, Yuka Iguchi, and Inori Minase used throughout the season.
+Crunchyroll also began streaming the first season on September 2, 2015, followed by Symphogear G on September 18 of that same year.

-A fourth and fifth season were announced on February 28, 2016, at the Symphogear Live 2016 event in Japan.
-The fourth season, titled Symphogear AXZ (pronounced "axis"), began airing between July 1, 2017, and September 30, 2017.
-The opening theme is "Testament" performed by Nana Mizuki, and the ending theme is "Futurism" performed by Ayahi Takagaki, with multiple new character and insert songs performed by Aoi Yūki, Nana Mizuki, Ayahi Takagaki, Yōko Hikasa, Yoshino Nanjō, Ai Kayano, Minako Kotobuki, Shōta Aoi, and Rina Hidaka.
+The fourth and fifth seasons were announced on February 28, 2016, at the Symphogear Live 2016 event in Japan.
+The former, titled Symphogear AXZ (pronounced "axis"), began airing between July 1, 2017, and September 30, 2017.

-The fifth and final season, titled Symphogear XV, was originally scheduled to premiere in April 2019, but the airdate was pushed back to July 2019 in order to further refine the anime before its release.
+The fifth and final season, titled Symphogear XV, was originally scheduled to premiere in April 2019, but the air-date was pushed back to July 2019 in order to further refine the anime before its release.
 The fifth season aired between July 6, 2019, and September 28, 2019.
-The opening theme is "Metanoia" performed by Nana Mizuki, and the ending theme is "Lasting Song" performed by Ayahi Takagaki.
+Its opening theme is "Metanoia" performed by Nana Mizuki while the ending theme is "Lasting Song" performed by Ayahi Takagaki.
 Medialink licensed the fifth and final season in South and Southeast Asia and streamed the anime in their YouTube channel.

-The Zwei Wing duo, Tsubasa and Kanade, made a paper cameo in Genshiken Second Season episode KOIBANA3, created by Manabu Kuchiki for a cosplay idea.

 Video games

-Characters from Symphogear appear in Super Heroine Chronicle, a role-playing game developed by Namco Bandai Games for PlayStation 3 and PlayStation Vita and released in Japan on February 6, 2014.
+Characters from Symphogear appear in Super Heroine Chronicle, a role-playing game developed by Bandai Namco Entertainment for PlayStation 3 and PlayStation Vita and released in Japan on February 6, 2014.

-A smartphone game, Senki Zesshō Symphogear XD Unlimited, developed by Bushiroad, was released in Japan on June 26, 2017.
+A smartphone game developed by Bushiroad, titled Symphogear XD Unlimited, was released in Japan on June 26, 2017.
 An English version of the smartphone game was released by Pokelabo on February 14, 2020.
-However, quite possibly due to mismanagement and the likely lack of a large playerbase needed to maintain the game in the long run, the English version was shut down on July 31 of the same year, with all information about it purged from all official sites.
+However, due to mismanagement and lack of a large playerbase needed to maintain the game in the long run, the English version was shut down on July 31 of the same year, with all information about it purged from all official sites.
 The Japanese version of the game ended service on January 31, 2024.

 Reception

 Critical response

-The first season of Symphogear received generally positive reviews from critics, who praised the show's delivery of extravagant battle scenes and melodrama, but objected to the lack of originality in the narrative.
-While recognzing shortcomings in the production value of the original season, Ryan Thomson of SakugaBlog highlighted a steady increase in animation quality across subsequent seasons, culminating in the "conceptually exciting" and well-executed action sequences of Symphogear XV.
+The first season of Symphogear received generally positive reviews from critics, who praised its delivery of extravagant battle scenes and melodrama, but objected to the lack of originality in the narrative.
+While recognizing shortcomings in the production value of the original season, Ryan Thomson of SakugaBlog showed a steady increase in animation quality across subsequent seasons, stemming in the "conceptually exciting" and well-executed action sequences of Symphogear XV.